Greek, Roman and Byzantine Pottery at Ilion (Troia):

 2. Çandarli Loeschke Form 1 Plate Rim (AD 1-100)

-P.H. .036.
+P. H. .036.
 Est. diam. rim .25 (<1/20 preserved).
 Th. .01.

 K/L16/17.0434:1.
 Single sherd, with high rim and floor.
-Light red (2.5YR 6/6) fabric with infrequent tiny light and fewer darker inclusions.
-The surface slip is fired orange (2.5YR 5/8) and smoothed, if somewhat unevenly applied.
-The underside of the floor is less well smoothed than the interior and outer face of the rim.
+Compact light red (2.5YR 6/6) fabric with infrequent tiny light.
+The surface slip is fired orange (near 2.5YR 5/8) and smoothed, though unevenly applied.

 image

-3. Çandarli Loeschke Form 6 Profile
+3. Çandarli Loeschke Form 6 Profile (Late first to Second AD)

-P.H. .024.
+H. .024.
 Est. diam. rim .10 (1/10 preserved).
 Th. .005.

 K/L16/17.0120:1.
-Fine light red fabric (2.5YR 6/6) with very few inclusions, though one golden mica flake is visible.
-Thick lustrous orange (near 2.5YR 5/8) slip on interior, thin to almost plain on exterior.
+Compact light red fabric (2.5YR 6/6) with very few inclusions, occasional tiny micaceous flakes in direct sunlight.
+Thick well-smoothed orange (near 2.5YR 5/8) slip on interior, thin to almost plain on exterior.

 image

-4. Çandarli Loeschke Form 6 Profile
+4. Çandarli Loeschke Form 6 Profile (Late first to Second AD)

-P.H. .023.
+H. .023.
 Est. diam. rim .12 (1/10 preserved).
 Th. .001.

 K/L16/17.0427:6.
 Fine light red (2.5YR 6/8) fabric with occasional tiny white inclusions.
 Darker slip (towards 2.5YR 5/8) is relatively orange for ware, extant on all surfaces, including underside of foot, thicker and smoothed on interior.
 Exterior shows narrow smoothing bands on curved wall and scratches closer to the base.
-Interior has two concentric incised grooves on floor.
+Interior has two sets of concentric incised grooves on floor.

 image